Search

 Raise motivation to engage in present-day-based critical thinking about language.

 Students have stronger (often also historically negative) mental representations about their neighbours (country/culture).
 It is therefore important to build on these mental representations in the language classroom, to raise awareness of them, to deconstruct them if necessary, and to build up new "positive" representations.
 Our experience from border regions shows that interactive, dialogic, and problem-based teaching (Alexander 2018; Derek Bok Center 2022) can effectively help to adjust such perceptions.
-In the chapter there is an interactive task to try out with students.
+In this chapter there is an interactive task to try out with students.

 It is important to point out that interactive teaching requires, first of all, that teachers develop critical thinking about languages.
 We can't stress enough the need for teachers' continuous personal and professional development.
 This section aims them to help teachers think critically about languages, with theoretical and practical material that should make (language) teachers aware of the fact that language as a system, as traditionally taught in the classroom, is only a quite context-less fragment of what students need in order to live and work in another language (cf. Cummins 2021).